carlosbinker/segundaparte/README.md

     "precio": 34,
     "disponibilidad": true,
-    "nombre": "3 Night Miami To Panama Cruise", "itinerario": [
+    "nombre": "3 Night Miami To Panama Cruise", "itinerario": ["Miami", "At the Sea Day 2","At the Sea Day 3","Colón, Panamá"], "Port": "Miami"
-        "Miami",
-        "At the Sea Day 2",
-        "At the Sea Day 3",
-        "Colón, Panamá"
-    ],
-    "Port": "Miami"
 }
 ```